blowdart/idunno.Bluesky/readme.md

 * Logging in idunno.Bluesky
 * OAuth
 * Video uploading and attaching
-* Facet detection in text posts and PostBuilder (if no facets manually added).
+* Facet detection in text posts, PostBuilder and messages (if no facets manually added).
 * GIF attaching
-* Direct messaging
 * Profile editing
 * Trimming support
 * Firehose support